BeMoreHumanOrg/bemorehuman/README.md

 on what the receiver might want.
 The web has too much possibility to only offer people mass- marketed or even group-marketed content.

+- Multi-platform - We've tested bemorehuman to run successfully on Linux, Mac, FreeBSD, and NetBSD.

-- Recommendations based on popularity - On a per-recommendation basis, bemorehuman allows you to only show recommendations that are at a certain level of popularity.
+- Recommendations based on popularity of item - On a per-recommendation basis, bemorehuman allows you to only show recommendations that are at a certain level of popularity.
 Sometimes people want to see obscure things or sometimes we want to see popular things.
 It's very easy to tell the recommendations generator "only give me recommendations of fairly obscure things."